leancodepl/flutter_corelibrary/packages/override_api_endpoint/README.md

 [![][build-badge]][build-badge-link]
 [![][codecov-badge]][codecov-badge-link]

-Overrides and persists default api endpoint for test environment.
+Overrides and persists default API endpoint for the test environment.

 ## Usage